Carin-Schreiner/tiny-tapeout-3/README.md

 # skinny_sbox
 The SBox of the LWC candidate Skinny.
-Coded in SpinalHDL
+Coded in SpinalHDL:

 ### Build
 ```